-It is straightforward to perform seasonal adjustment and fit exponential smoothing models using a spreadsheet program such as Excel.
-The screen images and charts below are taken from a spreadsheet which has been set up to illustrate multiplicative seasonal adjustment and linear exponential smoothing on the Outboard Marine data from your textbook.
-To obtain a copy of the spreadsheet file itself, click here.
+It is straightforward to perform seasonal adjustment and fit exponential smoothing models using Excel.
+The screen images and charts below are taken from a spreadsheet which has been set up to illustrate multiplicative seasonal adjustment and linear exponential smoothing on the following quarterly sales data from Outboard Marine:

-The errors are computed in the next column (here, column H) by subtracting the forecasts from the actual values.
+The errors are computed in the next column (here, column J) by subtracting the forecasts from the actual values.
 The root mean squared error is computed as the square root of the variance of the errors plus the square of the mean.
 (This follows from the mathematical identity: MSE = VARIANCE(errors)+ (AVERAGE(errors))^2.)
 In calculating the mean and variance of the errors in this formula, the first two periods are excluded because the model does not actually begin forecasting until the third period (row 15 on the spreadsheet).
 The optimal value of alpha can be found either by manually changing alpha until the minimum RMSE is found, or else you can use the "Solver" to perform an exact minimization.
-The value of alpha that the Solver found is shown here (alpha=0.471154).
+The value of alpha that the Solver found is shown here (alpha=0.471).

-It is usually a good idea to plot the errors of the model (in transformed units) and also to compute and plot their autocorrelations at lags up to one season.
+It is usually a good idea to plot the errors of the model (in transformed units) and also to compute and plot their autocorrelations at lags of up to one season.
 Here is a time series plot of the (seasonally adjusted) errors:

 The error autocorrelations are computed by using the CORREL( ) function to compute the correlations of the errors with themselves lagged by one or more periods--details are shown in the spreadsheet model.
 Here is a plot of the autocorrelations of the errors at the first five lags: